Puppy Adolescence: The Bridge Between Babyhood and Bravery

 What is an Adolescent Puppy?

-This stage is marked by significant changes in brain chemistry, hormone levels, and behavior.
+Adolescence is marked by significant changes in brain chemistry, hormone levels, and behavior.
 Many puppy parents are surprised to find that their previously sweet, cooperative pup suddenly seems forgetful, defiant, or overexcitable.
 But don’t worry—this is all part of the process.

 Common Characteristics of Adolescent Puppies: